 Commercial banks exist to make money for their owners.
 One way they do that is by charging fees.
 ATM fees.
 Monthly maintenance fees.
 Account closure fees.
 Minimum balance fees.
 Paper statement fees.
 Teller fees.
 It seems like there’s no end.
-I’ve long thought that the only reason banks don’t charge a fee every time you merely think about your money is that they haven’t figured out a way to do it.
-Look for mandatory thought-monitoring implants as a requirement for having a checking account at some point in the future.
+It’s long seemed evident to me that the only reason banks don’t charge a fee every time you merely think about the money in your account is that they don’t have a way to do it.
+In the future, don’t be surprised to find that thought-monitoring brain implants are required for you to having a bank account.

 Credit unions offer the same basic services as banks offer, but credit unions are set up and operated in a different way.
 Wikipedia defines them like this: “A credit union is a member-owned financial cooperative, democratically controlled by its members, and operated for the purpose of promoting thrift, providing credit at competitive rates, and providing other financial services to its members.”